 - Conservation theories and applications in petroleum engineering

 The BLS states that in order to keep up with improvements in technology, continuing education is vital for engineers.
-This can be accomplished via a doctorate (Ph.D.) degree program.
-Some professional organizations, like the Society of Petroleum Engineers (SPE), also offer continuing education training programs, conferences, and competency certification courses.
+This can be accomplished through opportunities provided by professional organizations, such as the Society of Petroleum Engineers (SPE), which offer continuing education training programs, conferences, and competency certification courses.
 Alternatively, research-oriented students may pursue a Ph.D. in the field.